 There were a few recipes in the book that I considered featuring, but anyone who knows me well knows how indecisive I am!
 Because I couldn’t choose I put forward a vote on my Facebook page.
 The Portobello Pot Roast was a clear winner.

 I made and photographed the Portobello Pot Roast last night.
 I am the only vegan in our household and my husband and son were having roast beef for dinner.
 I cooked this alongside it and because they were having roast potatoes I did not add the potatoes to the recipe.
 I used red wine as a substitute for the white as that was what we were planning on drinking with our dinner, and I used fresh sage instead of rubbed sage as I have some growing in a pot outside.
 Other than this everything was as suggested in the recipe.

 The dish was easy to make and the instructions clear.
 The first step involved sautéing the portobellos in some of the wine.
 I found that they absorbed the wine very quickly and began to stick to the pan a bit.
 I would suggest using a non stick pan rather than a stainless steel one as I did.
 This however was the only problem that I ran into.

 When the Portobello Pot Roast was removed from the oven it smelt great and looked rich and delicious.
-I served it with crispy roast potatoes, some steamed vegetables, a little horseradish sauce and a big glass of red wine.
+I served it with my oil-free crispy roasted potatoes, some steamed vegetables, a little horseradish sauce and a big glass of red wine.
 The horseradish complemented it perfectly and for the first time I didn’t feel as if I was eating a sub par meal while my family devoured their roast beef and Yorkshire puddings.
 I thoroughly enjoyed it and will certainly cook it again.
 I would however add a little more red wine to the sauce and a bit less stock, plus a few dried and rehydrated porcini mushrooms to intensify the flavour a little.